juleast/GeneratePIF/readme.md

      ./gen*
      ```

-5. Running the second script will output a list of directories in the root of the script's directory.
+6. Running the second script will output a list of directories in the root of the script's directory for you to choose.

+   - You will see something like this:

+     ```bash
+     ### System build.prop to custom.pif.json/.prop creator ###
+     # by osm0sis @ xda-developers
+     # and modified by Juleast @ https://github.com/juleast
+     #
+     # Choose your cloned directory by referencing the number
+     # next to each directory name. (ignore .git or empty name directories)
+     1. .git
+     2. judyp

+     Enter number:
+     ```

-6. Inputing the number corresponding to the desired directory will navigate to it and work its magic.
+7. Inputting the number corresponding to the desired directory will navigate to it and work its magic.

-7. You will find your `custom.pif.json` file in the directory you chose in step 5.
+8. <a name="step-8"></a>You will find your `custom.pif.json` file in the directory you chose in step 7.

+    - **For Termux users**, the home directory of Termux is usually hidden in the temp directory.
+Thus, what I advise is to copy the generated file before you close Termux to avoid confusions and not have to dig through your phone's file manager app.
+      - ie. If you cloned and generated a fingerprint for LG V35 (judyp), you will see a folder named `judyp`.
+      - Navigate to the directory and copy the file you generated
+        ```bash
+        cd judyp
+        cp custom.pif.json /sdcard/Downloads
+        ```

-8. Rename this file to `pif.json` and move it inside `/data/adb` folder on your device using your favorite root explorer
+9. Rename this file to `pif.json` and move it inside `/data/adb` folder on your device using your favorite root explorer.
    - if you know how to use adb and shell commands:
      ```bash
      cp path_to_your_file /data/adb/